komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/update.md

 If optimistic locking fails during query execution, the `org.komapper.core.OptimisticLockException` is thrown.

+If the entity is not found during query execution, the `org.komapper.core.EntityNotFoundException` is thrown.

 ## batch {#batch}

 To update multiple entities in a batch, call the `batch` function: